wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 	wacn.date=""/>

-# Azure AD Connect <!-- deleted by customization sync --><!-- keep by customization: begin --> Sync <!-- keep by customization: end -->: Implement password synchronization
+# Azure AD Connect sync: Implement password synchronization

-With password synchronization, you enable your users to use the same password they are using to sign <!-- deleted by customization in --><!-- keep by customization: begin --> on <!-- keep by customization: end --> to your on-premises Active Directory to sign <!-- deleted by customization in --><!-- keep by customization: begin --> on <!-- keep by customization: end --> to Azure Active Directory.
+With password synchronization, you enable your users to use the same password they are using to sign in to your on-premises Active Directory to sign in to Azure Active Directory.

 The objective of this topic is to provide you with the information you need to understand how password synchronization works and how to enable it in your environment.

 ## What is Password Synchronization

-Password synchronization is a feature of the Azure Active Directory Connect <!-- deleted by customization synchronization services --><!-- keep by customization: begin --> Synchronization Services <!-- keep by customization: end --> (Azure AD Connect <!-- deleted by customization sync) --><!-- keep by customization: begin --> Sync) <!-- keep by customization: end --> that synchronizes user passwords from your on-premises Active Directory to Azure Active Directory (Azure AD).
-This feature enables your users to log into their Azure Active Directory services (such as Office 365, Microsoft Intune, <!-- deleted by customization and --> CRM <!-- deleted by customization Online) --><!-- keep by customization: begin --> Online, etc.) <!-- keep by customization: end --> using the same password as they use to log into your on-premises network. <!-- keep by customization: begin --> It is important to note that this feature does not provide a Single Sign-On (SSO) solution because there is no token sharing / exchange in the password synchronization based process. <!-- keep by customization: end -->
+Password synchronization is a feature of the Azure Active Directory Connect synchronization services (Azure AD Connect sync) that synchronizes user passwords from your on-premises Active Directory to Azure Active Directory (Azure AD).
+This feature enables your users to log into their Azure Active Directory services (such as Office 365, Microsoft Intune, and CRM Online) using the same password as they use to log into your on-premises network.

 > [AZURE.NOTE] For more details about Active Directory Domain Services that are configured for FIPS and password synchronization, see Password Sync failing in FIPS-compliant systems.

 ## Availability of Password Synchronization

 Any customer of Azure Active Directory is eligible to run password synchronization.
 See below for information on the compatibility of password synchronization and other features such as Federated Authentication.

 ## How Password Synchronization Works

-Password synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect <!-- deleted by customization sync --><!-- keep by customization: begin --> Sync <!-- keep by customization: end -->.
+Password synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
 As a consequence of this, this feature requires directory synchronization between your on-premise and your Azure Active Directory to be configured.

 The Active Directory Domain Service stores passwords in form of a hash value representation of the actual user password.
-The <!-- deleted by customization password --><!-- keep by customization: begin --> Password <!-- keep by customization: end --> hash cannot be used to <!-- deleted by customization sign-in --><!-- keep by customization: begin --> sign-on <!-- keep by customization: end --> to your on-premises network.
+The password hash cannot be used to sign-in to your on-premises network.
 It is also designed so that it cannot be reversed in order to gain access to the user’s plain text password.
-To synchronize a password, Azure AD <!-- deleted by customization Connect sync --><!-- keep by customization: begin --> connect Sync <!-- keep by customization: end --> extracts the <!-- deleted by customization user's --><!-- keep by customization: begin --> user <!-- keep by customization: end --> password hash from the on-premises Active Directory.
+To synchronize a password, Azure AD Connect sync extracts the user's password hash from the on-premises Active Directory.
 Additional security processing is applied to the password hash before it is synchronized to the Azure Active Directory Authentication service.
 The actual data flow of the password synchronization process is similar to the synchronization of user data such as DisplayName or Email Addresses.

 Passwords are synchronized more frequently than the standard directory synchronization window for other attributes.
 Passwords are synchronized on a per-user basis and are generally synchronized in chronological order.
 When a user’s password is synchronized from the on-premises AD to the cloud, the existing cloud password will be overwritten.